madwinc/health-ui-mentor/README.md

 ```

-3. Create a new project called **yourID-health-ui*
+3. Create a new project called **yourID-health-app*

 ```
-  oc new-project <yourID>-health-ui
+  oc new-project <yourID>-health-app
 ```

 Locate your local clone of health-ui repository and check the custom Dockerfile, which looks like the following: